Code-Institute-Submissions/milestone-project-162/README.md

-Memory Game-
+<h1>Memory Game</h1>

-How naughty is your memory?
+<h2>How naughty is your memory?</h2>

-A fun website to play a pinup themed memory game.
+**A fun website to play a pinup themed memory game.
 The website features a starting page with a black and white background gif and a play button.
-Then the user is led to a  memory game with :: cards.
+Then the user is led to a  memory game with 30 cards.
 The time of the game is adjustable at the start of the game, so the player can make a real challenge for themselves.

-There is also a possibility to see your score, beside the time- it is the won vs lost score of your session.
+There is also a possibility to see your flips, beside the time- it is the amout of pairs flipped of your session.
 This site is more attractive then the average online memory game and therefore has potential to entertain the visitors.

-The goal of the site is to entertain, the goal of the visitor is to be entertained.
+The goal of the site is to entertain, the goal of the visitor is to be entertained.**

-UX
+<h2>UX</h2>

 The ideal visitor has a feeling for humor, is not too prude (even though the content is absolutely not x-rated) and likes playing memory games online.